perezsam/computer_vision_hw4/README.md

 ## Overview
 This repository contains the implementation of four semantic segmentation architectures designed to extract six structural components from a specialized sofa dataset.
 The models include a baseline U-Net (from scratch), a custom attention-enhanced ResNet34-UNet (from scratch), a fine-tuned ResNet34-UNet, and a lightweight DeepLabV3+ utilizing a MobileNetV3 backbone.

-> **Note on Model Checkpoints:** Due to size constraints, the `.pth` weight files are not included in this zip archive.
+> **Note on Model Checkpoints:** Due to size constraints, the `.pth` weight files are not included in this repository.
-> *[Optional: You can download the pre-trained weights from this Google Drive Link: ]*
+> *[Optional: You can download the pre-trained weights from this Google Drive Link: https://drive.google.com/drive/folders/1KPehM_J46cJQWzyIphUHZIOlYalNdtLN?usp=sharing ]*

 ---